Is Tyra Banks the villain? It depends upon whom you ask.

 Sullivan posted on social media after “Reality Check: Inside America’s Next Top Model” debuted Monday, explaining why she agreed to take part within the docuseries.
 She used a smiling throwback picture from earlier than the unique present aired, explaining that on the time she had gone again to her job “with a makeover and a secret that had to wait to air.”

 “At the age of 43, I continue to struggle with it; always smiling.
-That’s why I took this opportunity.
-Knowing that Tyra didn’t have control over my narrative, that the director and producers here had my back…that’s why I did it,” she wrote.
-“I did it for me.
+That’s why I took this opportunity,” Sullivan wrote in the caption on social media.
+“Knowing that Tyra didn’t have control over my narrative, that the director and producers here had my back…that’s why I did it.
+I did it for me.
 Because I mattered and I still do!
 The love I have felt today has been immense.
 Thank you to everyone that heard me.”

-In the docuseries, Banks is requested about her recollections of what occurred to Sullivan and says it’s “difficult” for her to debate what occurred with manufacturing as a result of “that’s not my territory.”
+In the docuseries, Banks is requested about her reminiscences of what occurred to Sullivan and says it’s “difficult” for her to debate what occurred with manufacturing as a result of “that’s not my territory.”

 “When I watched it originally I was like, ‘God, that’s awful and that’s crazy.’
 And the same things that go through any normal person’s head of ‘They allowed that to happen?’” he stated.
 “Or ‘They didn’t stop that?’
 Unfortunately, this is the issue with a lot of these types of shows.
 The idea behind them is that they look for these really outlandish moments to happen.
 And when they do, they just allow them to run their course and they don’t jump in.”